Medically reviewed by Drugs.com. Last updated on Feb 11, 2021.

 Use water that's distilled, sterile, previously boiled for one minute and cooled, or filtered using a filter with an absolute pore size of 1 micron or smaller to make up the irrigation solution.
 Rinse the irrigation device after each use with the distilled, sterile, previously boiled, or filtered water and leave it open to air-dry.

 Your doctor can usually make a diagnosis based on your answers to questions about your symptoms, a general physical exam and an examination of your nose.
 Polyps may be visible with the aid of a simple lighted instrument.

 Other diagnostic tests include:

 Allergy tests.
 Your doctor may suggest skin tests to determine if allergies are contributing to chronic inflammation.
 With a skin prick test, tiny drops of allergy-causing agents (allergens) are pricked into the skin of your forearm or upper back.
-The drops are left on your skin for 15 minutes before your doctor or nurse observes your skin for signs of allergic reactions.
+Your doctor or nurse then observes your skin for signs of allergic reactions.

 If a skin test can't be performed, your doctor may order a blood test that screens for specific antibodies to various allergens.

 Test for cystic fibrosis.
 If you have a child diagnosed with nasal polyps, your doctor may suggest testing for cystic fibrosis, an inherited condition affecting the glands that produce mucus, tears, sweat, saliva and digestive juices.